Breaking News

 President Trump has offended U.S. ally India with his racist Truth Social post calling the country a “hellhole.”

 On Wednesday evening, Trump posted a screed from far-right commentator Michael Savage railing against birthright citizenship, claiming Indian immigrants had poor English skills and that Indians in the technology industry weren’t hiring white Americans.
-Trump not only posted a four-page transcript of Savage’s remarks, but a video as well.
+Trump posted not only a four-page transcript of Savage’s remarks but a video as well.

 Among Savage’s remarks was the line, “A baby here becomes an instant citizen, and then they bring the entire family in from China or India or some other hellhole on the planet.”